 Interior & Exterior Thermal Inspections

-A thermal camera works by detecting and measuring the infrared radiation that ALL objects emit.
-All objects that have a temperature over absolute zero (-273.15°C or -459.67°F) give off thermal radiation.
-Since the temperature of absolute zero is physically impossible, all objects give off thermal radiation.
-Even you.
+A thermal camera detects and measures the infrared radiation that ALL objects emit.
+All objects with a temperature over absolute zero (-273.15°C or -459.67°F) give off thermal radiation.
+Since the temperature of absolute zero is physically impossible, all objects give off thermal radiation—even you.

 A Thermographer?
 Why do I need one?

-When using a thermal camera there are many things to consider.
-It is very important that a person operating a thermal camera for the use of inspection is trained in thermography.
+There are many things to consider when using a thermal camera.
+A person operating a thermal camera for inspections must be trained in thermography.
 You may think that you can buy a thermal camera and “point and shoot” to perform your own inspection.
 That may do more harm than good.
 As stated above, all materials emit thermal radiation.
-But did you know an object can also reflect another objects radiation?
+But did you know an object can also reflect another object's radiation?

 Thermal Inspections

-Using our thermal imaging sensors we can find issues in your home that you wouldn't normally find until it is to late.
-FDS utilizes hand held, and aerial thermal sensors to give you the best look at your home or business.
-This non-invasive technology is reliable and and can provide more accurate results than an inspection with out.
-Knowing what defects lurk out of eye site from homeowners, FDS includes FREE interior certified thermal inspections with every inspection.
+Using our thermal imaging sensors, we can find issues in your home that you wouldn't normally find until it is too late.
+FDS utilizes handheld and aerial thermal sensors to give you the best look at your home or business.
+This non-invasive technology is reliable and can provide more accurate results than an inspection without it.
+Knowing that defects lurk out of site from homeowners, FDS includes FREE interior certified thermal inspections with every inspection.
 Utilizing a thermal sensor for interior home inspections can locate issues not seen by the naked eye.
 This can reveal water leaks in pipes, water intrusion, lack of insulation, overheating wires and breakers, and much more.
 Click the tab below to see our credentials.

-For an Additional cost FDS can perform an exterior aerial thermal inspection with one of its sUAS.
-While an interior thermal inspection is pretty straight forward, exterior inspections take more planning.
-Outdoor temperatures, humidity, building materials and many other variables will affect the results.
-There needs to be additional planning to ensure accurate, dependable data.
+For an additional cost, FDS can perform an exterior aerial thermal inspection with one of its sUAS.
+While an interior thermal inspection is pretty straightforward, exterior inspections take more planning.
+Outdoor temperatures, humidity, building materials, and many other variables will affect the results.
+Additional planning is needed to ensure accurate, dependable data.
 Typically, these flights will happen in the early morning or after sunset.

-These thermal inspection services are outside the Standards of Practice and not offered by all home inspectors.
+These thermal inspection services are outside the Standards of Practice and are not offered by all home inspectors.
 The Standards of Practice are the minimum requirements for conducting a home inspection.
-At FDS we know that sometimes “the minimums” are not enough when it comes to you and your family’s safety, and investment.
+At FDS, we know that sometimes, “the minimums” are not enough when it comes to your and your family’s safety and investment.

 Click the tab below to see the FDS Standards of Practice, or click contact to schedule your thermal inspection.
 Let Flightfield Drone Services, LLC help you